 - People action, including by youth, civil society, the media, the private sector, unions, academia, and other stakeholders, to generate an unstoppable movement pushing for the required transformations.

-In October 2019, Queen’s Management School submitted its inaugural Principles for Responsible Management Education (PRME) Sharing Information on Progress (SIP) Report.
+In January 2022, Queen’s Management School submitted its second Principles for Responsible Management Education (PRME) Sharing Information on Progress (SIP) Report.